When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Similarly to tennis and NASCAR, the PGA tour runs nearly 12 months around the year.
 It actually touches on all 12 months, with the last tour of the season heading into early December.
 As soon as the calendar flips to a new year, the first PGA tour kicks off on that opening weekend.

-With professional golf, you can bet not only on the winner of the tournament, you can also bet on individual golfer’s scores, or put two popular players head to head to compete only against each other.
+With professional golf, you can bet not only on the winner of the tournament, but you can also bet on individual golfer’s scores, or put two popular players head to head to compete only against each other.

 Much like tennis, the golf season does ramp up with major events in the spring, leading into the summer.